Growth Strategies: 4 Things Your Business Can Learn from Simple Energy (Now Uplight) Founder Justin Segall

-Justin Segall is the founder and president of Simple Energy, an energy customer engagement software company based in Boulder, Colo.
+Justin Segall is the founder and president of Simple Energy (now Uplight), an energy customer engagement software company based in Boulder, Colo.
 Simple Energy is revolutionizing how utilities engage customers and how millions of people make energy-wise decisions.

 Dan Fredrickson is a partner and head of the contracts subscription service at Koenig, Oelsner, Taylor, Schoenfeld & Gaddis PC (KO), an innovative, Colorado-based corporate and commercial law firm that specializes in serving energy, technology, life sciences, consumer products, professional services, financial services, manufacturing and ancillary cannabis industries.